After the drama of Euro 2020, the top goalscorers in England are now battling to win the Premier League Golden Boot award for 2021/22.

 2021/22 Premier League top scorers

 Defending champion Harry Kane is yet to make an impact on the goalscoring charts in England.
-He has not got off the mark from four appearances in the top flight.
+He has not got off the mark from six appearances in the top flight and now faces a tough task to retain his crown.

 2021/22 EPL top goalscorers